engbasel/artest/USAGE_EXAMPLES.md

 **Scenario**: You have a car model file `my_car.glb` on your device.

 **Steps**:
-1. Open the AR Car Showroom app
+1. Open the AR  Showroom app
 2. On the home screen, locate the "Selected Model" card
 3. Tap the **"Choose 3D Model"** button
 4. Navigate to your file location